 - All M.S. candidates have a final exam committee that consists of at least three members, including the advisor(s).
 All members of the committee and the student must participate in the final examination.
 Committee members and/or the student may participate remotely as long as all conditions for remote participation in examinations are met.
 At least one member must represent a field outside the student’s major field.
 If the student has a declared minor(s), the outside member(s) must be from the minor field(s).
 Members cannot satisfy the requirement with respect to more than one field.
-Changes in committee membership may be made after filing the degree plan if approved by the program Director of Graduate Studies and the Medical School.
+Changes in committee membership may be made after filing the degree plan if approved by the Director of Graduate Studies and the Medical School.
 Changes must also be archived centrally in the system of record.
 The chair of this committee is the student’s advisor.
 The Committee is responsible for helping the student plan the M.S. program and for monitoring the student’s progress.

 - Students must have a 2.800 minimum GPA for courses included on the degree plan at the time of degree clearance.

 - All M.S. candidates must pass a final oral examination.
 The questions may focus on the special projects and paper completed, but the student’s ability to synthesize knowledge from various fields may also be tested.

 The credit requirements for Doctoral degrees at the University of Minnesota are a minimum of 48 credits with a minimum of 24 graduate-level course credits and a minimum of 24 thesis credits.
 At the University of Minnesota, no collegiate unit or program may require more than 72 credits with a combination of course and thesis credits for the completion of the Doctoral degree.
 To meet CAMPEP and ABR requirements, Doctoral students take the same core courses as the master’s level students.
 Doctoral students may also take additional courses that assist them in their research activities.